lampmantech/behaving.cmd/README.rst

-behaving_cmd
+behaving.cmd
 ============

-*behaving_cmd* is a command and file additional feature set for the `behaving_` testing framework for Behavior-Driven-Development, similar to `Cucumber`_ or `lettuce`_.
-It focuses on command and file interactions. *behaving_cmd* is written in Python and is based on `behaving`_, which is based on `behave`_, and uses  `sh`_.
+*behaving.cmd* is a command and file additional feature set for the `behaving_` testing framework for Behavior-Driven-Development, similar to `Cucumber`_ or `lettuce`_.
+It focuses on command and file interactions. *behaving.cmd* is written in Python and is based on `behaving`_, which is based on `behave`_, and uses  `sh`_.

 Please refer to *behave*'s excellent `documentation